Albert Ferrer

-Albert Ferrer Llopis (/ca/; born 6 June 1970) is a Spanish retired footballer who played as a right-back, and was also a manager.
+Albert Ferrer Llopis (/ca/; born 6 June 1970) is a Spanish former professional footballer who played as a right-back.

 Having represented Barcelona for almost a decade, he went on to appear for England's Chelsea until his retirement.
 During his spell in his home country he was nicknamed Chapi, and appeared in a total of 221 La Liga matches over nine seasons.

 A Spain international on more than 30 occasions, Ferrer represented the nation in two World Cups and at the 1992 Olympic Games, winning the latter tournament.
 He started working as a manager in 2010, with Vitesse.

 Club career

 Barcelona

 Born in Barcelona, Catalonia, Ferrer was a pacy and tough-tackling defender.
-He began his senior career with FC Barcelona B, then served a loan with CD Tenerife in the 1989–90 season, with whom he made his La Liga debut at the age of 19.
+He began his senior career with Barcelona B, then served a loan with Tenerife in the 1989–90 season, with whom he made his La Liga debut at the age of 19.

 Ferrer returned to the first team the following summer and became first choice right-back, remaining as such the following eight years and scoring once in the league.
 He often partnered another youth graduate, Sergi Barjuán, in the defensive wings.

 Ferrer was a key member of the famous Dream Team and, during his time with the Blaugrana, won five leagues, a European Cup, a UEFA Cup Winners' Cup, two domestic cups, four Supercups and two UEFA Super Cups.
 As the Dutch dominance at the Camp Nou in terms of players was still an important one (the club was coached by Louis van Gaal), he left in June 1998 amongst other greats as Guillermo Amor.

 Chelsea

 In June 1998, Ferrer signed with Chelsea for £2.2 million.
-He quickly established himself in the side, helping them to qualify for their first ever Champions League in his debut campaign; his new club won the FA Cup the following year (but he missed the final through injury) and reached the quarter-finals of the Champions League; during the run in the latter he played in 14 of 16 games, and scored his only goal in a 2–0 win over Hertha BSC.
+He quickly established himself in the side, helping them to qualify for their first ever Champions League in his debut campaign; his new club won the FA Cup the following year (but he missed the final through injury) and reached the quarter-finals of the Champions League; during the run in the latter, he played in 14 of 16 games, and scored his only goal in a 2–0 win over Hertha BSC.

 A combination of injuries and manager Gianluca Vialli's squad rotation policy reduced Ferrer's opportunities in 2000–01, and he made only 14 league appearances.
-Chelsea reached another FA Cup final in 2002 – which he again missed, though this time through not being selected, despite playing in the semi-final against Fulham.
+Chelsea reached another Cup final in 2002 – which he again missed, though this time through not being selected, despite playing in the semi-final against Fulham.
 Out of favour and facing strong competition from younger teammates, he played just seven times in his final two years, and left in May 2003 upon the expiry of his contract, totalling 113 overall matches for the Londoners and retiring shortly after at 33.